igvteam/igv.js/doc/embedding.md

 #Browser Initialization#

-Client pages interact with IGV through the singleton "igv.browser" object.
+The igv-web browser is a javascript object easily embeddable in web pages.
 The object is created and initialized with the function

     igv.createBrowser(div, options)